kozyilmaz/tools/README.md

-# GNU Tools for macOS
+# GNU Tools for macOS/Linux

-This repository builds most used GNU tools for macOS
+This repository builds most used GNU tools for macOS and Linux
-No additional dependency required except Xcode Command Line Tools
+No additional dependency required except Xcode Command Line Tools for macOS
-All build tools are compiled from scratch with native macOS `clang`
+All build tools are compiled from scratch with native macOS `clang` and Linux `gcc`

 ### Available Tools
 ```